Skip to content

 1 / 1

-The company has FSC CoC certification and states that it ensures the traceability of the wood back to its forest of origin, guaranteeing that the certified products manufactured by Dexco use only raw materials from certified forests or from other controlled sources.
+100 - The company has FSC CoC certification which ensures that all woods are traceable to its forest of origin, guaranteeing that the certified products use only raw materials from certified forests or from other controlled sources.

 • Y